The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Introduction

 \section{Introduction}

-Continuous Integration (CI) allows software developers to integrate code changes into remote repositories, automatically generate builds, and detect errors early~\cite{fowler2006continuous}.
-However, CI builds can be slow~\cite{beller2017oops,ghaleb2019empirical,ghaleb2022interplay,aidasso2025build}, wasting resources and hindering other development activities.
+Continuous Integration (CI) enables developers to integrate code changes into remote repositories, automatically generate builds, and detect errors early~\cite{fowler2006continuous}.
+However, CI builds can be slow~\cite{beller2017oops,ghaleb2019duration,ghaleb2022interplay,aidasso2025build}, wasting resources and hindering other development activities.
 CI services provide caching for infrequently changing artifacts~\cite{travis_caching}.
-As reported by prior work, caching can speed up builds~\cite{esfahani2016cloudbuild,ghaleb2019empirical,gallaba2020accelerating}.
+As reported by prior work, caching can speed up builds~\cite{esfahani2016cloudbuild,ghaleb2019duration,gallaba2020accelerating}.
 However, caching is not enabled by default; developers must configure which artifacts to cache.
-Yet, developers may (a) lack awareness of which artifacts change less frequently, (b) misconfigure caching, and (c) invest time/effort maintaining caches over a project’s lifetime.
+Yet, developers may (a) lack awareness of which artifacts change less frequently, (b) misuse caching configurations, and (c) invest time/effort maintaining the cache throughout the project's lifetime.
 Moreover, prior research has not established whether caching is always beneficial.
-As the \textsc{Travis CI} team states: ``\textit{There is pros and cons of using the cache.
-It is up to you [developers] to decide whether you want to use it}".\footnote{\href{https://github.com/travis-ci/travis-ci/issues/6396\#issuecomment-240926751}{travis-ci/travis-ci/issues/6396\#issuecomment-240926751}} Though CI caching can speed up builds, its challenges (e.g., maintenance) and issues (e.g., unexpected failures) remain underexplored.
-There is also little empirical guidance on how to adopt caching carefully, how well it is adopted and maintained in open source projects, and whether it benefits every project.
-Investigating current practices, challenges, and issues of CI caching can help developers set realistic expectations and avoid unnecessary overhead.
+As the \textsc{Travis~CI} team states: ``\textit{There is pros and cons of using the cache.
+It is up to you [developers] to decide whether you want to use it}".\footnote{\href{https://github.com/travis-ci/travis-ci/issues/6396\#issuecomment-240926751}{travis-ci/travis-ci/issues/6396\#issuecomment-240926751}} Although CI caching can speed up builds, its associated challenges (e.g., maintenance effort) and issues (e.g., unexpected failures) remain underexplored.
+There is little empirical guidance on how to adopt caching carefully, how well it is adopted and maintained in open source projects, and whether it benefits every project.
+Studying current practices, challenges, and issues of CI caching can help developers set realistic expectations and avoid unnecessary overhead.